magepages/mpdocs/docs/affiliate-m2/user-guide.rst

 2.1.
 Manage Grid
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-* **Display Affiliate account information**: account balance, total earned amount, account activity status,etc. Click the **View** link to see the account details.
+* **Display Affiliate account information**: account balance, total earned amount, account activity status,etc. Click the **Edit** link to see the account details.

-* In this panel, admin can change status or delete the account
+* In this panel, admin can delete the account by clicking to the account checkbox, then choose `Action > Delete`

 .. image:: https://i.imgur.com/Plbwpkv.png